osrf/gazebo_tutorials/guided_i/tutorial1.md

         ```

 1. When building a new model, it is a good idea to periodically try out small
 changes.
-Start Gazebo paused so that you can
+Start Gazebo-classic paused so that you can
 view the model without the physics engine altering the model's pose.
 There
 are also a few other graphical tools that can assist the development process, which we will cover over the course of this tutorial.